 Stem Cell Therapy

 One of the most exciting areas of modern medicine is the development and use of stem cell therapy.
-Using stem cells from our own bodies, we can regenerate nearly any damaged or missing tissue within the body, reversing the problems that come with degenerative diseases.
+Using stem cells from amniotic fluids, we can regenerate nearly any damaged or missing tissue within the body, reversing the problems that come with degenerative diseases and chronic pain.

-Stem cell therapy provides great hope for patients who are suffering from a wide range of diseases, from cancer to Parkinsons to Alzheimer's and more.
-With stem cell therapy, the damage done by these disease can be reversed or even stopped entirely.
+Stem cell therapy provides great hope for patients who are suffering from severe trigger point pain, joint discomfort, and more.
+With stem cell therapy, the damage done can be reversed or even stopped entirely, depending upon the patient.

 But, how does it all work?
 What are stem cells?
 What can a patient expect when going through stem cell therapy?
 How long has this type of treatment been around?